ExitValue.ai

 How Hospice Agencies Are Valued

 Hospice has become one of the most active and richly-multiple healthcare M&A segments.
-The combination of demographic tailwinds (aging boomers), capitated Medicare reimbursement, predictable margins, and PE-platform consolidation pressure has driven multiples to 9-12.5x EBITDA — meaningfully higher than home health (typically 6-9x) or skilled nursing (4-7x).
+The combination of demographic tailwinds (aging boomers), capitated Medicare reimbursement, predictable margins, and PE-platform consolidation pressure has driven multiples to platform-tier earnings multiples, meaningfully higher than home health (typically 6-9x) or skilled nursing (4-7x).

 What follows is the band-by-band breakdown buyers actually use, and the specific operational metrics that move you within your band.